ghashi/tensor-flow-lite-task-audio-poc/model-generator/README.md

 # Obs
-On Linux, it may be necessary to install "libportaudio2": `sudo apt -y install libportaudio2` On Mac, it may be necessary to install "portaudio": `brew install portaudio`
+On Linux, it may be necessary to install "libportaudio2": `sudo apt -y install libportaudio2` On Mac, it may be necessary to install "portaudio": `brew install portaudio` .
+I installed the version `stable 19.7.0`